neilenns/mobiflight-docs/content/devices/output-shift-register/wiring/index.md

 - Assorted resistors.
 - 0.1uF capacitors.

-{{< tabs items="74HC595 DIP-8,DM13A DIP-16,TLC5917 DIP-8">}}
+{{< tabs items="74HC595 DIP-16,DM13A DIP-24,TLC5917 DIP-16">}}

 {{< tab >}}
-Connect the 74HC595 to the board and LEDs as follows.
-The 200Ω resistors are required on every output pin with an LED attached.

 Pay close attention to the orientation of the LEDs: the anode (long leg) should be connected to the chip and the cathode (short leg) should be connected to GND.
 This is the opposite of how LEDs are connected to LED driver chips.
+The 200Ω resistors are required on every output pin with an LED attached.

 {{< schematic image="74hc595.svg" title="Schematic for wiring a single 74HC595 chip." >}}